Assembly Creation from 3D Fragments. "Bottom-Up" Design |

 Controlling additional transformations is carried out with the help of a dragger in the 3D window and group «Transformations» of the properties window and the «Transformations Groups» dialog of the «Main transformations» section of the properties window.
 The dragger is always present upon insertion of a 3D fragment, if the option «Use Draggers» is turned on in the properties window.

 The dragger enables to define an unlimited number of translational transformations along the indicated axes in-plane shifts or rotations of selected axes by a required angle in the required plane.
 The dragger represents itself an image of the coordinate system.
 The coordinate axes are connected to each other by color arcs; adjacent planes are connected with each other via conditional small color squares, the dragger center is marked by a grey ball.
-Different parts of the dragger are the active elements intended for defining certain transformations:
+Different parts of the dragger are the active elements intended for defining certain transformations: |

+●the dragger axes are intended for defining translations; ●the dragger arcs are used for defining rotations; ●the images of coordinate planes are used for translation in the planes XY, XZ, YZ; ●the dragger center is used to manually enter the mode of dynamic snapping.
 Upon bringing the cursor to different active parts of the dragger the cursor changes its appearance prompting to set the corresponding types of the additional transformations.
 Next to cursor there is going to be a tooltip providing information about the type of offered transformation.
 The selected element of the dragger is highlighted with a different color.
 When a user points at the axis he can move to setting the translation along the chosen axis.
 Upon pointing at the arc, the system prompts to set rotation in the corresponding plane.
 At the same time, the closest to the cursor axis of the dragger is also selected so that a user could define a rotation by directing the selected axis towards a specific element of the model.
+When specifying the coordinate plane’s image the user can start defining the shift across the selected plane.
+When selecting one of the dragger’s elements mentioned above the following commands become available in the context menu: ●- for translation along the axis; ●- for translation in the plane; ●- for rotation about three axes; ●- for translation along three axes. |

 The Settings option of the menu defines the step in the change of the distance and angle upon translations and rotations of the dragger.

-For defining transformation with the help of the dragger a user has to choose an active element of the dragger by pressing Левый клик Текст.
+For defining transformation with the help of the dragger a user has to choose an active element of the dragger by pressing .
 Then, without releasing the mouse button a user can move the cursor.
 The transformation will have been set upon releasing the mouse button.

-Begin with inserting a fragment (the minutes arm) by selecting the edge on the arm pin to define the target LCS (of the arm fragment position)
+Begin with inserting a fragment (the minutes arm) by selecting the edge on the arm pin to define the target LCS (of the arm fragment position) |

 Turn the arm.
-To do this, select the desired element of the dragger and depress the left mouse button
+To do this, select the desired element of the dragger and depress the left mouse button |

 Drag the mouse whilst holding the mouse button down.
-Turn the fragment about the axis
+Turn the fragment about the axis |

-Complete the transformation definition by releasing the mouse button
+Complete the transformation definition by releasing the mouse button |

-Also, after dragger's selection it is possible to release the mouse button, shift the cursor and choose a new element (indicate a new point in space) for fixing transformation by pressing Левый клик Текст twice.
+Also, after dragger's selection it is possible to release the mouse button, shift the cursor and choose a new element (indicate a new point in space) for fixing transformation by pressing twice.

-Start inserting the fragment (the bearing)
+Start inserting the fragment (the bearing) |

-Select the round edge to define the target coordinate system (the fragment's position)
+Select the round edge to define the target coordinate system (the fragment's position) |

-Click to select the dragger's axis to define the translation along the axis
+Click to select the dragger's axis to define the translation along the axis |

-Select the round edge to define the final point of the translation
+Select the round edge to define the final point of the translation |

 Click at dragger center signifies transition to operations for modifying the target coordinate system.
 Simultaneously, the mode of dynamic snapping gets activated.
 In this mode, the fragment image is attached to the cursor.
 Upon bringing the cursor to the elements of the model, the fragment image will be immediately put in a position showing the location of the fragment in case the element is selected.
 In this mode it is possible to click at the free spot in space or choose an element of the model for attaching.
 In the first case, new additional transformations for placing the fragment at the spot of a click are created.
 After choosing the new element of the model for attaching, all previously defined transformations may be deleted.

 Group «Transformations» in the properties window can be used for controlling, correcting numerical values, creating or deleting transformations of a 3D fragment.
 In the special field the list of all additional transformations, defined at the moment for a 3D fragment, is shown.
 Each transformation is marked by a special symbol, denoting its type (translation or rotation about some axis).
 If the value of the transformation is set via a constant, then this value is shown next to the symbol.
 If the transformation was attached to the element of the model, then the name of the element is indicated next to the symbol.
 The elements of the list are shown in the order in which there were created.
-Several successive transformations of similar type are automatically summed up.
+Several successive transformations of similar type are automatically summed up. |

 Below the main list of transformations there is a field for entering and editing the values.

 To the right of the transformation list there are graphics buttons.
 The button is intended for adding new transformation.
 When it is pressed, the list of available transformations, from which a desired type is offered for selection, will appear.
 After choosing the type in the list of transformations, a new line will appear.
 In the field for entering the values, one can put the value of the transformation.
 For saving transformation press [Enter].
-Moreover, for assigning the values it is possible to shift to the 3D window and use the dragger, which is moved in accordance with the chosen transformation type.
+Moreover, for assigning the values it is possible to shift to the 3D window and use the dragger, which is moved in accordance with the chosen transformation type. |

 Upon pressing the button the last transformation in the list is removed.
-When pressing the buttons the order of transformations executions will change.
+When pressing the buttons the order of transformations executions will change. |

 The user has also a capability of creating individual transformations groups for 3D fragments.
 Classifying transformations into groups allows the user to create simultaneously several variants for the 3D fragment locations in the assembly.